John A. Chapman

 John Allan Chapman (July 14, 1965 – March 4, 2002) was a combat controller in the United States Air Force who was posthumously awarded the Medal of Honor on August 22, 2018, for his actions in the Battle of Takur Ghar during the War in Afghanistan.
 He is the first airman to receive the Medal of Honor since the Vietnam War.
 He was inducted into the Hall of Heroes on August 23, 2018, and posthumously promoted to Master Sergeant on the following day.

-Chapman was also the first Air Force combat controller to be awarded the Air Force Cross before his decoration was upgraded to the Medal of Honor.
+Chapman was also the first Air Force combat controller to be awarded the Air Force Cross, before his decoration was upgraded to the Medal of Honor, making him just the 19th member of the United States Air Force to receive the Medal of Honor.
+(Note: The US Air Force (USAF) did not exist until 1948, so did not exist during the first 87 years that the Medal of Honor (MOH) existed, during conflicts for which the majority of MOH (3,087 of 3,555, as of August 2026) have been awarded.
+Furthermore, USAF personnel were not historically deployed into direct combat on the ground, with increased situations where MOH valor might be exhibited.
+With changes in equipment and tactics since the Korean War, enlisted USAF personnel have been more directly engaged in frontline actions, more so since the end of the Vietnam War.
+As of August 2026, only 33 MOH have been awarded post-Vietnam War, to all services, with Chapman the sole USAF recipient during that time.)

 Early life

-John Chapman was born July 14, 1965, in Springfield, Massachusetts to Eugene and Terry Chapman and grew up in Windsor Locks, Connecticut.
+John Chapman was born July 14, 1965, in Springfield, Massachusetts, to Eugene and Terry Chapman and grew up in Windsor Locks, Connecticut.
 He has two sisters, Lori and Tammy, and a brother, Kevin.
 He graduated from Windsor Locks High School in 1983.